-This reveals a non-trivial interaction between the BT-stratification and KR-stratification: the $\cZ$-KR-stratum receives contributions from certain $\cY$-BT-strata, and vice versa (except if no $\cZ(\Lambda)$, resp. $\cY(\Lambda^\sharp)$).
+This reveals a non-trivial interaction between the BT-stratification and the KR-stratification: the $\cZ$-KR-stratum receives contributions from certain $\cY$-BT-strata, and vice versa (except when there are no $\cZ(\Lambda)$, resp. $\cY(\Lambda^\sharp)$).
 The precise nature of these contributions can be determined explicitly from the moduli description.

-In \S \ref{sec:proof-KR-DLV}, we prove the following result: \begin{proposition} \begin{altenumerate} \item The isomorphism $\Psi_{\cZ}$ restricts to give: \begin{altenumerate2} \item $\displaystyle\cZ(\Lambda_1)\setminus \cY \cong\coprod_{i=0}^{\tth-1}X_{P_{[i,\tth]}}(\sfw_{i,\tth})$; \item $\displaystyle\cZ(\Lambda_1)\cap \cY \cong \Bigl(\coprod_{0\leq j<\tth< i\leq \ttt}X_{P_{ij}}(\sfw_{ij})\Bigr)\amalg \Bigl(\coprod_{0\leq j<\tth<i\leq \ttt}X_{P_{ij}}(\sfw'_{ij})\Bigr) \amalg X_{P_{\tth\tth}}(\id)$. \end{altenumerate2} \item The isomorphism $\Psi_\cY$ similarly restricts to give: \begin{altenumerate2} \item $\displaystyle \cY(\Lambda_2^\sharp)\setminus \cZ \cong\coprod_{i=0}^{\tth'-1}X_{P_{i,\tth'}}(\sfw_{i,\tth'})$; \item $\displaystyle\cY(\Lambda_2^\sharp)\cap \cZ \cong\left\{ \right.$ \end{altenumerate2} \end{altenumerate} \end{proposition} These decompositions play a key role in refining KR strata to EKOR-strata (cf. \cite[\S 2.4]{GHN2024}).
+In \S \ref{sec:proof-KR-DLV}, we prove the following result: \begin{proposition} \begin{altenumerate} \item The isomorphism $\Psi_{\cZ}$ restricts to give: \begin{altenumerate2} \item $\displaystyle\cZ(\Lambda_1)\setminus \cY \cong\coprod_{i=0}^{\tth-1}X_{P_{i\tth}}(\sfw_{i\tth})$; \item $\displaystyle\cZ(\Lambda_1)\cap \cY \cong \Bigl(\coprod_{0\leq j<\tth< i\leq \ttt}X_{P_{ij}}(\sfw_{ij})\Bigr)\amalg \Bigl(\coprod_{0\leq j<\tth<i\leq \ttt}X_{P_{ij}}(\sfw'_{ij})\Bigr) \amalg X_{P_{\tth\tth}}(\id)$. \end{altenumerate2} \item The isomorphism $\Psi_\cY$ similarly restricts to give: \begin{altenumerate2} \item $\displaystyle \cY(\Lambda_2^\sharp)\setminus \cZ \cong\coprod_{i=0}^{\tth'-1}X_{P_{i\tth'}}(\sfw_{i\tth'})$; \item $\displaystyle\cY(\Lambda_2^\sharp)\cap \cZ \cong\left\{ \right.$ \end{altenumerate2} \end{altenumerate} \end{proposition} These decompositions play a key role in refining KR strata to EKOR-strata (cf. \cite[\S 2.4]{GHN2024}).